Top 10 Best Smart Contract Auditing Companies in 2026

 Website: spearbit.com

 Spearbit operates as a curated network of elite independent security researchers rather than a traditional firm.
 Auditors are screened and tiered, and engagements are assembled by matching researcher specialization to protocol requirements.
-Many of the most well-known competitive audit winners in the industry chose Spearbit as their commercial vehicle — the individual researcher quality ceiling here is as high as anywhere.
+Many of the most well-known competitive audit winners in the industry chose Spearbit as their commercial vehicle, so the individual researcher quality ceiling here is as high as anywhere.
 Clients: Morpho, BadgerDAO, Primitive, NFTX, Llama, Redacted.

 Strengths: Individual researcher caliber is consistently elite.
 Flexible engagement model.
 Rigorous screening creates a meaningful quality floor.
 Researchers are genuinely invested in finding bugs, not billing hours.